 Some courts may employ one of the following professionals to determine what is in the children’s best interest in the custody battle.

-- An amicus attorney will offer legal services to protect the child’s best interest by offering advice to the court.
+An amicus attorney will offer legal services to protect the best interest of the child by offering advice to the court.

 In a custody evaluation, an evaluator will typically meet the child.
 Over several hours or days, they will observe how the child interacts with each parent.
 Once they have gathered enough data based on interviews of witnesses, testing, review of documents, and observations, they will make their recommendations to the court.

 In some instances, the parties will be asked to undergo family therapy, counseling, and sometimes co-parenting.

 How to Convince a Judge in Family Court

 When the court issues the visitation and custody orders, the judge will typically include a record of the factors they took into account in their decision.

 If you need to convince the judge that you have the ability to parent according to the best interests of the child, you will be best positioned with the help of a family law attorney.
 The attorneys at Masterson Law have been involved in all manner of child custody cases over the years.

 Contact our family lawyer today, and we may just be able to enhance your case for winning a favorable custody outcome in court.